-- At least one example of direct observation drawing
+- At least one example of a still-life (direct observation) drawing

 - At least one example at 2-dimensional artwork (that is not photography)

 - Four to six examples of strongest artwork (any 2D or 3D medium)

 *For details on preparing and formatting your digital and video artwork, visit Slideroom’s applicant FAQ.

-A recommendation form is required piece of the application process that should be completed by a person who is familiar with you artistic abilities (i.e., an art instructor, counselor, or teacher).
+A recommendation form is required piece to be considered for a scholarship award.
+It should should be completed by a person who is familiar with you artistic abilities (i.e., an art instructor, counselor, or teacher).
 The recommendation form is sent through Slideroom to the person of your choosing’s email.